 (Offered as ENGL 180 and FAMS 110.)
 A first course in reading films and writing about them.
 A varied selection of films for study and criticism, partly to illustrate the main elements of film language and partly to pose challenging texts for reading and writing.
 Frequent short papers.
 Two 80-minute class meetings and two screenings per week.

 Limited to 25 students.
 Fall semester: Visiting Professor Johnston.
-Spring semester: Senior Lecturer von Schmidt.2015-16: Offered in Fall 2015 and Spring 2016
+Spring semester: Senior Lecturer von Schmidt.2016-17: Offered in Fall 2016

 This course explores the relation between literature and history.
 How does fiction work to interpret and understand the past?
 Can literary texts serve as historical evidence, providing information about social conditions and beliefs in a particular place and time?
 In what ways might other sorts of historical documentation affect or amplify the reading of literature?
 We will address these questions through specific examples and through theoretical readings that address issues of narration, memory, and the continuance of the past.
 The theme changes each time the course is taught.
 In 2011 we will focus on American literature and in particular on writing that confronts the social “problem” of the unmarried woman.
 Texts will include Susanna Rowson’s Charlotte Temple, Nathaniel Hawthorne’s The Scarlet Letter, Harriet Jacobs’Incidents in the Life of a Slave Girl, Stephen Crane’s Maggie, A Girl of the Streets, Edith Wharton’s The House of Mirth, Toni Morrison’s Sula, and Mei Ng’s Eating Chinese Food Naked.

 Limited to 20 students.
 Fall semester.
 Professor K. Sánchez-Eppler.2016-17: Not offered